JanneKorho/battleship-beta/README.md

 # How to run

 1. Download the project
-2. Open the file named battleship.py using (make sure you have Python 3.+ installed on your computer)
+2. Open the file named battleship.py using (make sure you have Python 3.+ and Tkinter installed)
 3. Run the game

 https://www.tutorialspoint.com/how-to-install-python-in-windows#